Fictional vs Factual:

 While working as a radio news broadcaster for WRAL radio, Jesse Helms publically supported Willis Smith during the 1950 Senate race.
-However, Helms was never employed by the Smith campaign or was part of its operations.
-Neither Jesse Helms nor the Smith for Senate campaign ever had a part in producing the inflammatory materials that were circulated during that time.
-Unregulated and unmonitored small groups, such as the Know the Truth Committee, and individuals who strongly opposed Senator Graham’s campaign produced such materials.
-According to Hoover Adams, Smith’s publicity director, Smith made it abundantly clear that he would drop out of the Senate race if any of his staff were ever involved in that sort of campaign.
+However, Helms was never employed by the Smith campaign or as part of its operations.
+Neither Jesse Helms nor the Smith for Senate campaign produced the inflammatory materials that were circulated during that time.
+Unregulated and unmonitored small groups, such as the Know the Truth Committee, and individuals who strongly opposed Senator Graham’s campaign produced those materials.
+According to Hoover Adams, Smith’s publicity director, Smith made it abundantly clear that he would drop out of the Senate race if any of his staff were involved in that sort of campaign.

-In fact, Helms had a good relationship with Senator Graham and Governor Kerr Scott, a supporter of Graham.
+In fact, Helms had a good relationship with Senator Graham and Governor Kerr Scott, a Graham supporter.
 Prior to the 1950 Senate primary, Governor Scott and Graham asked Helms to serve as the Graham campaign publicity director.
-Helms politely declined because he did not agree with Graham’s political philosophy.
+Helms politely declined because he disagreed with Graham’s political philosophy.